 Michael McLeod / Independent Journalist, Author and Filmmaker

 Mike is currently researching and writing a book about a landmark case of environmental pollution in a small upstate New York town, where citizens’ health and homes have been devastated by PCB dumping.
-Forty years later, they are still fighting the government and the corporate polluter for relief and for justice, in a nightmare playing out in scores of cities and towns across the U.S. The project is being developed in conjunction with the Schuster Institute for Investigative Journalism at Brandeis University, where he is a Senior Fellow.
+Forty years later, they are still fighting the government and the corporate polluter — General Electric — for relief and justice, a scenario playing out in cities and towns across the U.S. The project is being developed in conjunction with the Schuster Institute for Investigative Journalism at Brandeis University, where Mike is a Senior Fellow.
 The book is included in a multi-part series being developed for television focusing on the nexus between American industry and environmental regulation.

 Also in the works is a project about the evolution of the primate sanctuary movement.
 Sanctuary: the fight to save the Space Chimps, tells the remarkable story of the late Dr. Carole Noon, who sued the U.S. Air Force to free America’s beloved Space Chimps from the grip of a mad scientist.
 Her remarkable victory laid the foundation for the creation of the largest sanctuary for domestic chimpanzees in the world.